bdqnghi/tbcnn.tensorflow/README.md

 Noted that the dataset is taken from the website of the original paper (https://sites.google.com/site/treebasedcnn/).

 3. Preprocess the data

     -```cd script```

     -```source process_data.sh```

 This step will process the AST trees, which comprises of 2 steps.
 First, it will convert the pycparser format into our simple tree format in the form of Python dictionary.
-Second, it will bucket the trees with similar sizes into the same bucket.
+Second, it will put the trees with similar sizes into the same bucket.